 xfs_check -d partition

-partition is the device name for the partition.
-For example /usr/disk/dsk1
+You’ll replace partition with the device name for the partition.
+For example:

 If the filesystem is on an lv logical volume, the xfs_check command is: